CycloneDX/cdxgen/README.md

 ## Resolving licenses

 cdxgen can automatically query public registries such as maven, npm, or nuget to resolve the package licenses.
 This is a time-consuming operation and is disabled by default.
 To enable, set the environment variable `FETCH_LICENSE` to `true`, as shown.
+Ensure that `GITHUB_TOKEN` is set or provided by [built-in GITHUB_TOKEN in GitHub Actions](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api#primary-rate-limit-for-github_token-in-github-actions), otherwise rate limiting might prevent license resolving.

 ```bash
 export FETCH_LICENSE=true